 The open Universities - opening access to education

-In Europe, the Open University of the UK (1970) was the first established to organise open and distance education for a broad range of curricula, especially to widen the participation for students who dont fulfil all usual admission criteria.
+In Europe, the Open University of the UK (1970) was the first established to organize open and distance education for a broad range of curricula, especially to widen the participation of students who don't fulfill all usual admission criteria.
 Consequently, in the Netherlands, Spain, Portugal, Greece, Cyprus, Turkey open universities were established, using the same model with an open admission.
 Millions of students have successfully followed open university education in the meantime and still do so.

-Because of the open admission, teaching and learning is especially conceived to adapt to the needs of students and to make them successful in their study.
-The courses are student-centred and therefore developed according to a model which supports independent learning, as most of the students are employed and study at home.
+Because of the open admission, teaching and learning are especially conceived to adapt to the needs of students and to make them successful in their study.
+The courses are student-centred and therefore, developed according to a model which supports independent learning, as most of the students are employed and study at home.
 The content is well explained and structured around learning activities and assessments.
-Special course units are aimed at remediating eventual knowledge gaps.
+Special course units are aimed at remedying eventual knowledge gaps.
 Multiple learning media are used.
-Learning is supported by face to face tutorials in study centres and/or by learning communities on line.
+Learning is supported by face to face tutorials in study centres and/or by learning communities online.
 Students get personal study guidance and attention.
-All this should enable students, who dont fulfil all entry requirements to study degree programmes at the university level
+All this should enable students, who don't fulfill all entry requirements to study degree programmes at the university level.

-For master degree programmes, also open universities might require entry requirements.
+For Master degree programmes, open universities might require entry requirements too.

 As open and distance higher education is primarily meant for mature students, usual entry requirements can be replaced by an assessment of prior knowledge.
 Of course, this is important to students, who already got a lot of knowledge and skills through their work experience.

 In other distance programmes, prior knowledge gained from work experience or through another way is valorised.
-In this case, the university will recognise this as meeting a requirement for some courses or programmes.
+In this case, the university will recognize this as meeting a requirement for some courses or programmes.